bontscho/dota2-chat-emoticons/README.md

 ## Update Workflow

+In case Valve adds more emoticons:

 You will need graphicscmagick/imagemagick (`apt-get install graphicsmagick` on Debian/Ubuntu) and Ruby (get it e.g. via [rvm.io](http://rvm.io)) to run the generator.

 1. Extract `scripts/emoticons.txt` from Dota 2 pak files and export to `src/scripts/emoticons.txt`
-3. Extract `resource/flash3/images/emoticons` from Dota 2 pak files to `src/emoticons`
+3. Extract `resource/flash3/images/emoticons` from Dota 2 pak files to `assets/images/emoticons`
 4. Run `bundle` to get the required packages for the generator
 5. Run `ruby generator.rb`